cvanaret/Uno/joss/paper.md

 # Statement of need

-Nonlinearly constrained optimization is central to engineering, optimal control, machine learning, and scientific modeling [@nocedal2006], and plays a key role in mixed-integer nonlinear optimization [@lee2011].
+Nonlinearly constrained optimization is central to engineering, optimal control [@lewis2012optimal], machine learning [@sra2011optimization], and scientific modeling [@nocedal2006], and plays a key role in mixed-integer nonlinear optimization [@lee2011].
 The major solution paradigms (sequential quadratic programming, interior-point methods, and augmented Lagrangian methods) are usually developed and implemented as separate solver families.
 Yet they share the same building blocks: step computation, constraint handling, Hessian models, and globalization strategies.
 Because these building blocks are rigid inside monolithic codes, algorithmic ideas are typically tested at the level of *complete solvers* rather than *building blocks*: evaluating a new globalization strategy or Hessian approximation means reimplementing an entire solver or intrusively modifying an existing one.

 Uno targets two audiences.
 For **algorithm developers and optimization researchers**, it makes the building blocks explicit and recombinable across paradigms, so that a single new strategy can be swapped into an otherwise state-of-the-art method and benchmarked in isolation.
 For **practitioners and end users**, it exposes those building blocks, pre-assembled into presets that reproduce established solvers, behind multiple language interfaces.
+Because these presets live in a single framework with a common interface, users can identify the most suitable method for a given class of problems by reconfiguring strategies within Uno, rather than installing and benchmarking several independent solvers.

 The gap Uno fills is the absence of a framework in which *production-grade* algorithmic components can be composed across solver paradigms under a unified abstraction.

 # State of the field